queens-satellite-team/Space-School/lab5/lab5.md

 The above image mentions [wetting](https://www.adhesives.org/adhesives-sealants/science-of-adhesion/wetting#:~:text=Wetting%20is%20the%20ability%20of,greater%20the%20degree%20of%20wetting.).
 This is essentially the degree to how well the 'liquid' solder formed unto the metal surfaces.

 ## 4.3 Solder Practice
 We are going to create the blinky circuit we initially made in [Space School Lab One](https://github.com/queens-satellite-team/Space-School/blob/main/lab1/lab1.md) to practice our soldering skills prior to tackling the payload.
-Please assemble the required components (black and red wire, an LED, and a 1000 Ohm resistor, and a [perfboard](https://en.wikipedia.org/wiki/Perfboard) / protoboard) and make all the necceseccary solder connections.
-Your final result should look similiar to the photo below.
+Please assemble the required components (black and red wire, an LED, and a 1000 Ohm resistor, and a [perfboard](https://en.wikipedia.org/wiki/Perfboard) / protoboard) and make all the necessary solder connections.
+Your final result should look similar to the photo below.

 ![Screen Shot 2021-10-23 at 9 14 22 AM](https://user-images.githubusercontent.com/48306876/138557845-97b0a103-ef29-4b2b-a232-e5fd805e453e.png)